matthewrenze/jhu-concise-cot/README.md

 **Date:** 2023-12-08

 ## Abstract
 In this paper, we introduce Concise Chain-of-Thought (CCoT) prompting.
-We compared standard CoT and CCoT prompts to see how conciseness impacts response length and correct-answer accuracy.
+We compared standard CoT and CCoT prompts to see how conciseness impacted response length and correct-answer accuracy.
 We evaluated this using GPT-3.5 and GPT-4 with a multiple-choice question-and-answer (MCQA) benchmark.

 CCoT reduced average response length by 48.70% for both GPT-3.5 and GPT-4 while having a negligible impact on problem-solving performance.
 However, on math problems, GPT-3.5 with CCoT incurs a performance penalty of 27.69%.
 Overall, CCoT leads to an average per-token cost reduction of 22.67%.